Danny Kedwell: League

-Kedwell scored the winning penalty in the 2011 Conference Premier play-off Final penalty shoot-out against Luton Town to send AFC Wimbledon into the Football League.
+Kedwell scored the winning penalty in the 2011 Conference Premier play-off final penalty shoot-out against Luton Town to send AFC Wimbledon into the Football League.
 On 1 July 2011, he signed for League Two side Gillingham, his hometown club, for a fee of £60,000.
 He made his league debut for Gillingham on 6 August in a 1–0 win over Cheltenham Town at Priestfield Stadium.
 He finished his first season with the Gills as the club's top scorer with a total of 14 goals, 12 of which came in the league.

 Kedwell was made captain of Gillingham for their first competitive game of the 2012–13 season in the League Cup against Bristol City.
 He began the league campaign in with eight goals in the Gills' first ten league matches.
 Kedwell also managed to score the goal that secured promotion in a 1–0 home victory over Torquay United and scored in a 2–2 draw against his old side AFC Wimbledon which secured the league title for Gillingham.
 He finished the season once again as the club's top goal scorer, scoring 16 goals in all competitions, 14 of which helped the Gills to win the League Two championship.
 On 12 May 2014, Kedwell signed a new two-year deal with the "Gills".

 Return to Non-League

 On 6 January 2015, Kedwell signed an 18-month contract with Conference South side Ebbsfleet United.
 While with the side he featured in two play-off finals.
 Kedwell scored two goals in the 2015–16 play-off final but missed the decisive penalty in the shootout as Ebbsfleet lost to Maidstone United.
 Promotion to the National League was achieved the following season with a 2–1 play-off final win over Chelmsford City.

 Kedwell joined Havant & Waterlooville for the 2019–20 season, scoring 11 goals in 26 league appearances before the season was halted in March due to the COVID-19 pandemic.
 He was released as a free agent in July 2020.

 On 13 August 2020, Kedwell joined Southern Counties East Premier Division side Hollands & Blair.
 In November 2020, with Blair's league suspended, Kedwell returned to Havant & Waterlooville before their league was curtailed in February 2021.

 Following his player-manager role with Cray Wanderers, Kedwell returned to the Southern Counties East Premier Division to join Chatham Town on 31 December 2021, the club he was at as a junior.
 Following promotion to the Isthmian League, Kedwell went into the 2022–23 season in the role of assistant manager.
+On 13 May 2024, the club confirmed that Kedwell had departed Chatham.